 Mukund Mohan, 48, of Clyde Hill, Washington, currently the chief technology officer at BuildDirect, has been accused of seeking over $5.5 million in loans and laundering the proceeds.
 Citing the complaint filed in the Western District of Washington court, a Department of Justice press release said Mohan submitted at least eight fraudulent PPP loan applications on behalf of six different companies to federally insured financial institutions.

 The six companies are Zuput, GitGrow, Vangal, Expect Success.
 Mahenjo Inc and Zigantic LLC.
-Mohan served as the founder and/or CEO for Zuput, GitGrow, Vangal, and Expect Success, while his wife, Vinita Ananth, is the founder of Zigantic, and his teenager son is listed as its chief marketing officer.
+Mohan served as the founder and/or CEO for Zuput, GitGrow, Vangal, and Expect Success.

 The complaint alleges that, in support of the fraudulent loan applications, Mohan made numerous false and misleading statements about the companies’ respective business operations and payroll expenses.
 The complaint also alleges that, in further support of the fraudulent loan applications, Mohan submitted fake and altered documents, including fake federal tax filings and altered incorporation documents.